Odyssey: A Daily Odyssey through Homer’s The Odyssey

 Odyssey is a daily podcast reading one page at a time from Homer’s classic epic — every day.
 Whether you’re starting from the beginning or joining mid-journey, each episode brings you deeper into the story of The Odyssey.

-Preparations Under Mockery (Homer’s The Odyssey, Book II – Part 10)
+The Shapes of Truth (Homer’s The Odyssey, Book 4 – Part 13)

 New to the journey?
 Start from the beginning at: http://theodysseypodcast.com